VoronDesign/VoronUsers/printer_mods/julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/readme.md

 ![](images/v4/front_limit_stop.png)
 ![](images/v4/front_limit_stop_2.png)

-# Feedback be sure to say hi / feedback / thoughts
+# Feedback
+ - if you install this please send me a photo on discord!
  - TopMountXRail@jc84.com
  - Discord julianjc84#7938

  # CAD
  https://cad.onshape.com/documents/a9a183adf9bba502a9a97bd8/w/d7fe18026210d20805620ae9/e/9a3a7e08fe09ca9430e55a9d